Backfilling & Partitioning¶

 replaceWhere / partitionOverwriteMode mechanisms above

-only apply to regular DataFrame writes, not merge builders.
+only apply to regular DataFrame writes, not merge operations.

 See Delta Write Modes & Merge for full merge examples.